Table of Contents

 - Avoid technical problems and attacks

-- Benefit from a comprehensive CMS and improve your SEO
+- Benefit from a complete CMS and improve its SEO

 - Successfully migrating your store to Shopify

-When creating an e-commerce site, it's not always easy to know which CMS platform to choose, as there are so many possibilities.
+When creating an e-commerce site, it is not always easy to know which CMS platform to choose, as there are so many possibilities.
 Very often, the site owner does some research, but if they are not familiar with the field, they make a random decision.
-Once the business progresses and develops (higher turnover, an increasingly large product catalog, etc.), the selected platform may no longer meet the needs of the company's activity.
-Some CMS, in fact, are not scalable.
-Therefore, it may be beneficial to migrate the website to a platform more suited to the store.
-In what cases should a store be migrated to Shopify?
+Once the business grows and develops (more turnover, an increasingly large product catalog, etc.), the selected platform may no longer meet the needs of the company's activity.
+Some CMS, indeed, are not scalable.
+Therefore, it may be interesting to migrate the website to a more suitable platform for the store.
+In which cases should a store be migrated to Shopify?
 Here are some answers.

 What is Shopify?

 Shopify is a SaaS CMS that allows e-merchants to create a complete and functional online store very simply.
-Currently, more than a million merchants use Shopify as their main point of sale.
-It must be said that the CMS has some notable advantages and attracts new customers every year.
-These customers fall into two distinct categories:
+Currently, more than one million merchants use Shopify as their main point of sale.
+It must be said that the CMS offers some notable advantages and attracts new customers every year.
+These customers are divided into two distinct categories:

 - those who have never had an online store and are creating their point of sale for the first time with Shopify;